 The real difference between filling in the whiteboard because it’s an expected task versus completing it as a method to keep the patient informed, engaged, and empowered is like day and night.
 In the latter, the nurse knows and understands the importance of the task and wants to make a difference in the patient experience.

 The best way to connect the head, heart, and hands is to review how each task will impact the patient experience.
 How will the patient see what is happening?
 Will it be scary or reassuring?
 Will it be mechanical or inclusive?
 You’ve heard the expression “Walk a mile in your shoes.”
 How about replacing that with “Get out of your head and into the bed”?
-In other words, stop thinking about the task in terms of what and how and, instead, see through the eyes of the patient and explain the why with empathy.
+In other words, stop thinking about the task in terms of what and how.
+Instead, see through the eyes of the patient and explain the why with empathy.